 There are of course limitations to our study; our cohort is based on a group of men and women recruited because they were born in Hertfordshire and still lived there in adult life.
 However, we have previously shown this group to be representative of the general UK population with regards to lifestyle characteristics such as body mass index and smoking(18).
 Our sample size is modest, but perhaps the most significant limitation is the use of self-reported WBPA earlier in life, although current PA was validated in a subset of our cohort (19).
 However, unless differential recall bias is operating this should not affect the validity of our results.
+The type of physical activity asked in the questionnaire is weight bearing physical activity therefore there was no differentiation between sports related or leisure related activity.
+We also did not consider occupational activity specifically, although this may be less relevant in this cohort of women born in the 1930s.

 In our study, we see a gender difference in physical activity participation.
 We hypothesise during the 1940s-1960s women will have a different physical activity profile compared to men.
 Several studies of nationally representative samples have shown men are more likely to participate in moderate-vigorous physical activity than women when younger (20-22).
 However, women spend less time been sedentary than men in older adulthood (21, 22), and we observed the median time spent been active was higher for women than men.
 Previous work has highlighted the importance of peak bone mass in the risk of later osteoporosis (23) and our data reinforce this.
 In addition, recent data showed moderate to vigorous–intensity activity at adolescents (ages 12, 14, and 16) were associated with higher femur BMD, whereas light intensity activity did not derived such benefit(24).
-(25, 26)
+Whilst we did not observe strong relationships between being active throughout the 4 timepoints across the lifecourse, this may reflect small numbers of participants who reported regular wight bearing activity, hence limiting our ability to consider this.
+Other studies have suggested that being active throughout the lifecourse is associated with better bone health later in life and the trends that we did observe were in accord with this (25, 26).

 In line with the 1946 British Birth Cohort, we note a strong positive relationship between past WBPA at ages 18-29 and ages 30-49 and hip BMD at older adulthood in women, however in the 1946 British Birth Cohort the association was stronger in men than women (15).
 This may reflect methodological differences between the two studies including the type of physical activity data collected.
 Specifically in the 1946 British Birth Cohort researchers collected data on all leisure time physical activity whereas our study focused on WBPA only.
 In addition although our own sample size was modest compared to the 1946 British Birth Cohort, we were able to consider WBPA at earlier time points from <18 years compared with the 1946 British Birth Cohort which started at age 36.
 In other work, however, several authors have reported associations with WBPA and bone health in women consistent with our own findings (27, 28).
 In the Northern Finnish cohort, high level of past physical activity over the life-course from 14 to 46 years of age was associated with larger vertebral cross-sectional area in women, whereas this association was not observed in men (28).
-Finally, in recent work in the Tromso cohort it was suggested the relationship between WBPA, and bone health may differ in male and female adolescents, with girls reporting high levels of PA having the best bone profiles (29).
+Finally, in recent work in the Tromsø cohort it was suggested the relationship between WBPA, and bone health may differ in male and female adolescents, with girls reporting high levels of PA having the best bone profiles (29).